 And why do they want smooth, clear skin?
 Let’s dive even deeper.
 Let’s go deeper than “skin deep.”
 Why does someone want smooth, clear skin?
 So they can look great, and feel confident.
 They buy skin cream so they can look great, be wanted, and be admired.

-When assessing your target audience, ask yourself what your customers are really buying.
+When defining your target market, ask yourself what your customers are really buying.
 By effectively utilizing this knowledge of wants and desires, your audience will be yearning for your brand in short order.

 4. Fears and Frustrations